Consciously/con-selfrag/README.md

 # CON-LLM-CONTAINER

-A comprehensive containerized LLM (Large Language Model) application with vector database, caching, and persistent storage capabilities.
+A comprehensive containerized LLM (Large Language Model) application with vector database, caching, persistent storage, and **complete CLI interface** for command-line operations.

 ## 🚀 Phase 0: Infrastructure & Compose

-This phase establishes the foundational infrastructure with container orchestration, networking, persistent storage, and CI/CD pipelines.
+This phase establishes the foundational infrastructure with container orchestration, networking, persistent storage, CI/CD pipelines, and a powerful CLI for all operations.

 ### 📋 Architecture Overview